 Our spines fall naturally into three slight curves.
-The neck and the lower back, or lumbar, should form a C shaped curve, known as lordosis.
+The neck and the lower back, or lumbar, should form a C-shaped curve, known as lordosis.
 The mid and upper back should have a smaller reversed C shape, referred to as kyphosis.

-The spine is composed of segments and spinal discs that give flexibility, range of movement, and shock absorption to our bodies.The trouble starts when the natural curvature of the spine is consistently forced out of position.
-And it is due to the way we sit during the working day.
-Click To Tweet
+The spine is composed of segments and spinal discs that give flexibility, range of movement, and shock absorption to our bodies.The average person will spend more than 18 years of their life sitting down.
+Wow! #bloggingcommunity Click To Tweet

 However, with the modern lifestyle of poor sitting postures, working on computers all day, and bending over our mobile phones, we can alter the natural curvature of the spine.
 Thus, causing changes that have the potential to significantly alter our quality of life.